python/devguide/gh-faq.rst

 GitHub issues for BPO users
 ===========================

-Here are some frequently asked quesions about how to do things in GitHub issues that you used to be able to do on `bpo`_.
+Here are some frequently asked questions about how to do things in GitHub issues that you used to be able to do on `bpo`_.

 Before you ask your own question, make sure you read :doc:`tracker`